Grab Holdings Limited (GRAB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Grab Holdings Limited (GRAB) is $4.24, which is $0.61 above the current market price.
-The public float for GRAB is 2.79B, and currently, short sellers hold a 3.40% ratio of that floaft.
-The average trading volume of GRAB on February 17, 2023 was 17.38M shares.
+The average price recommended by analysts for Grab Holdings Limited (GRAB) is $4.25, which is $0.82 above the current market price.
+The public float for GRAB is 2.79B and currently, short sellers hold a 3.40% of that float.
+On February 21, 2023, GRAB’s average trading volume was 16.79M shares.

 Analysts’ Opinion of GRAB